-The commodity list for your county can be found in the actuarial documents on the RMA website
+The commodity list for your county can be found on the Actuarial Information Browser page on the RMA website.

 What information does a producer need to provide for WFRP?

-You will need the following information for the AIP to underwrite WFRP insurance:
+You will need certain information for the AIP to underwrite WFRP insurance.
+This includes:

-- Five (5) years of historic Schedule F farm tax records (If you don’t file
+- Five (5) years of historic Schedule F farm tax records, except in the following situations:

-- If you qualify as a Beginning Farmer or Rancher (BFR) you may qualify with fewer years (see the BFR question): or,
+- If you qualify as a Beginning Farmer or Rancher (BFR), as you may qualify with fewer years; or

-- If you were physically unable to farm for one of the 5 required historic years but were farming the past year, you will need the four years of tax records that you have and completed taxes for last year (the year previous to the insurance year) or the information necessary to complete a Substitute Schedule F for last year; or,
+- If you were physically unable to farm for one of the 5 required historic years but were farming the past year, you will need the four years of tax records that you have and completed tax forms for last year (the year previous to the insurance year) or the information necessary to complete a Substitute Schedule F for last year; or

 - If you are a tax exempt entity (such as a Tribal entity) you will need acceptable third party records that can be used to complete Substitute Schedule F tax forms for the five year history.

 - Your farm plan for the year to show what commodities you plan to produce and how much of each will be produced.
-Some of your historic records may be needed to assist with determining expected prices, and if you raise organic commodities you will need your organic certificate and may need to consult your organic plan.
+Some of your historic records may be needed to assist with determining expected prices, and if you raise organic commodities you will need your organic certificate unless your farm produces $5,000 or less, and may need to consult your organic plan;

-- Summaries of coverage for any individual insurance policies you have purchased.
+- Summaries of coverage for any individual insurance policies you have purchased; or

 What if I don’t have five (5) years of historic tax forms available?